BuidlGuidl/oracle-challenge/README.md

 </details>

-👊 **Manual Testing**: Notice how the onlyOwner modifiers are commented out to allow you to have full control.
-Try manually changing the price of individual SimpleOracle contracts and adding new oracle nodes to see how the aggregated price changes:

-1. **Change Prices**: Use the frontend to modify individual oracle prices

-2. **Add New Nodes**: Create new SimpleOracle contracts through the whitelist oracle

-3. **Observe Aggregation**: Watch how the median price changes as you add/remove oracles
+---

+### Testing your progress

-🔍 Run the following command to check if you implement the functions correctly.
+🔍 Run the following command to check if you implemented the functions correctly.

 ```sh